syncfusion-content/blazor-docs/blazor/pivot-table/connecting-to-data-source/oracledb.md

 ![Hosted Web API URL](../images/oracledb-data.png)

-### Connecting the Pivot Table to a OracleDB using the Web API service
+### Connecting the Pivot Table to a Oracle database using the Web API service

 **1.** Create a simple Blazor Pivot Table by following the **"Getting Started"** documentation [link](../getting-started).